 One of the main considerations in balancing potassium and sodium in the body has been how the kidney controls sodium and potassium excretion.
 The major mechanism that has been studied is the sodium-potassium-ATPase pump in kidney cells.
 This cellular pump allows potassium and sodium to be excreted by exchanging potassium and sodium.

 It does this through the pump's interaction with two ion channels in kidney cells, the ENaC channel and ROMK channel.
 This mechanism can only allow a ratio of 0.67 potassium to be excreted for every sodium reabsorbed.
-So the question is how so much potassium can be eliminated by the kidney without an exchange for sodium.
+So the question is how can the Yanomami excrete so much potassium in the kidney without an exchange for sodium.
 How can the kidney excrete 150 potassiums for every sodium it excretes?

 A Recent Study